danmastrow/OutlookAppointmentScheduler/Readme.md

 - [x] Setup Topshelf and Quartz scheduler.
 - [x] Add config file to read appointment information.
 - [x] Create booking and send based upon config information.
+- [x] Attach a Windows Form project to the solution that manages the service and monitors the service status.

+- [ ] 🔴 Write Appointment Bookings to JSON files and read from that in the Service.
-- [ ] Attach a Windows Form project to the solution that reads/writes to the config file for easy configurability.
+- [ ] Add Windows Form Functionality (Settings Page) that reads/writes to the config file for easy configurability.
 - [ ] Refactor the configuration reading to be on startup, rather than on Job execute (provide the option for both).
-- [ ] Implement Serilog logging and metrics.
+- [ ] Implement Serilog logging and metrics in the service.
+- [ ] Read logs of service from GUI and display them.
-- [ ] Read appointment information from database/file not just config file.
+- [ ] Read and write appointment information from database.

 ## Gotcha's
+- When building the Service, make sure that it is not already running on your system, otherwise you may not be able to build.
+  - This is only the case if you are installing the service from your build output folder.
-~~A small quite annoying gotcha that I found with setting up Quartz and Topshelf is that the newer versions (3.0+) of Quartz has a lot of integration issues with the topshelf library used.
+- ~~A small quite annoying gotcha that I found with setting up Quartz and Topshelf is that the newer versions (3.0+) of Quartz has a lot of integration issues with the topshelf library used.
 So if you make a similiar Quartz and Topshelf project, use the v2.32 of Quartz.~~
 - Alternatively I fixed this by upgrading to Quartz 2.6.2